Overview

 Term 1

-The Interrogating Your Practice and Deconstructing Assumptions unit, focuses on developing analytical tools for deconstructing and critiquing one’s own practice and previous methods/approaches as well as providing new contexts and directions for their work.
-Emphasis is placed on inviting new thoughts and progressive ideas through which to develop a jewellery, object, or metal practice.
+Interrogating Your Practice and Deconstructing Assumptions, focuses on developing analytical tools for deconstructing and critiquing your own practice and previous methods/approaches as well as providing new contexts and directions for your work.
+Emphasis is placed on inviting new thoughts and progressive ideas through which to develop a jewellery, an object, or metal practice.
 The development of personal and investigative research methods are key, and are developed and discussed throughout the term.

 Term 2